lumen-notes/lumen/README.md

 - Notes should be atomic and densely linked.
 - Notes should be accessible while offline.
 - Notes should be version controlled.
+- Notes shoulde be stored in a flat directory structure to avoid creating hierarchy prematurely.
+Hierarchy will emerge naturally as you link notes together.

 ## Getting started